We appreciate our volunteers!

-Occasional rain and/or hail storms are currently influencing the water and roads on the Refuge.
-All public access roads are open.
-Roads may become slick and muddy areas may exist in low lying spots after any precipitation.
-The river is running within its banks.
-The ponds are partially full.Check on the weather at www.weather.gov
+Occasional snow storms and below freezing temperatures are currently influencing the water and roads on the Refuge.
+All roads except the Headquarters entrance road from HWY 125, are now closed.
+The river and ponds are frozen over.Check on the weather at www.weather.gov

-The mountain bluebirds have returned!
+The mountain bluebirds have left North Park until their anticipated arrival next spring!
 Check out a summary of this year's Arapaho staff fauna and flora sightings.Learn more about staff sightings

 The Star Party is our annual star gazing and nocturnal wildlife education event held at the Arapaho NWR Headquarters.
 Date and time to be announced.
 Supervised children and young adults are welcome!
 This event is sponsored by the Friends of Arapaho Group.